yds12/x64-roadmap/tasks/inspect_binary/howto.md

 ## xxd

-Another cool tool to look binaries is the program `xxd` (it was already pre-installed in my Linux Mint OS).
+Another cool tool to look into binaries is the program `xxd` (it was already pre-installed in my Linux Mint OS).
 Look at the output if we run it against our `hello` binary: